Principal Preparation Program

-Priority applications are due February 16 in order to be eligible for the Washington State Intern Grant.
-Application will be accepted through March 25, however, candidates applying after February 16th will be ineligible for the state intern grant.
+Applications are due December 15 or February 16 in order to be eligible for the Washington State Intern Grant.
+Applications will be accepted through March 25 (as space is available), however, candidates applying after February 16th will be ineligible for the state intern grant.

 What needs to be included in the application?